djradon/public-notes/prdct.rdf.md

 - [-] [[p.summarized]] [RDF datasets](https://www.w3.org/TR/rdf11-datasets/)
   - the concept of the "unnamed default graph"/master-graph is interesting;
     - [[c.resource]] [The unnamed/default graph should have a standard name](https://github.com/w3c/sparql-12/issues/43)

+## Typed Literals

+- RDF does not place any limits on what datatypes might be associated with a literal.
+The model recommends using a standard type library, like XML Schema, wherever possible but the only real constraint is that datatypes should be identified by a URI.
+Creating a new URI for an application or domain specific datatype allows the type system to be easily extended.
+The datatype URI can be annotated with additional RDF statements, e.g. a label or description, to describe its usage.
+- The key limitation to custom datatypes is that SPARQL query engines will not understand how to compare values of that type.
+Some SPARQL query processors may provide support for understanding the range of types it understands.
+- Note that a typed literal with a custom datatype can also be modelled as a sub-property.
+  - Advantages
+    - Simpler querying of data by allowing the use of triple patterns, rather than FILTERs for extracting data of a common type.
+    - More explicit, fine-grained semantics
+  - Disadvantages
+    - Increases the number of very similar properties, requiring redundancy of data or reasoning to allow applications to treat them generically
+    - Doesn't address the core requirement to indicate the lexical form of a structured value
+- Recommendation:
+  - Use a custom datatype to label particular types of structured value that share a common lexical form.
+These values may be associated with a broad range of different properties.
+Processing applications may want to implement a common set of type conversions or display options for the values.
+  - Use a sub-property in all other cases

 ## Highlights